Dark ultrawide workspace supporting the Carta Healthcare case study

 Clinical Registry Intelligence

-Built clinical ETL and NLP systems at Carta Healthcare, normalizing heterogeneous data into HL7/FHIR-aligned workflows and integrating LLM-assisted extraction into registry operations.
+Owned clinical ETL and NLP pipelines at Carta Healthcare, standardizing heterogeneous healthcare inputs into HL7/FHIR-aligned workflows and integrating LLM-assisted extraction into registry operations.

 Clinical Registry Intelligence is the kind of work that sits underneath reliable applied AI.
-Before extraction quality, analytics, or downstream modeling can matter, the data has to be normalized, legible, and stable enough to trust.
+Before extraction quality, analytics, or downstream modeling can matter, the data contract has to be stable enough to trust.

 Overview

-At Carta Healthcare, I designed and owned end-to-end ETL and clinical NLP pipelines that moved heterogeneous healthcare data into forms that registry workflows could actually use.
-The work combined data normalization, schema alignment, extraction logic, API-oriented processing, and LLM-assisted workflows for information that could not be captured cleanly with rules alone.
+At Carta Healthcare, I owned end-to-end ETL and clinical NLP pipelines that moved heterogeneous healthcare data into forms that registry workflows could actually use.
+The work combined ingestion, schema alignment, transformation logic, validation, API-oriented processing, and LLM-assisted extraction for information that could not be captured cleanly with deterministic rules alone.

 Context

 Carta operates in a domain where operational value depends on turning difficult clinical data into structured registry-ready signals.
 Inputs arrived from multiple sources and in multiple shapes: structured fields, semi-structured exports, and free-text clinical documentation.
-The technical challenge was not only extracting information, but doing so in a way that downstream registry and analytics workflows could rely on consistently.
+The technical challenge was not only extracting information, but building a workflow that downstream registry and analytics teams could rely on without reinterpreting each source separately.

 Problem

 Clinical data is rarely neat enough for direct use.
 Important fields may be missing, encoded differently across systems, or embedded in narrative documentation.
-Without a normalization layer, each downstream consumer inherits ambiguity, and any ML or analytics system built on top becomes harder to validate and maintain.
+Without a normalization layer, each downstream consumer inherits ambiguity, and any ML or analytics system built on top becomes harder to validate, debug, and maintain.

 For registry workflows specifically, that created three compounding issues: